flimflam-austin/hugo-cms-test/site/content/quick_reads/20180716-18-07-15-amazon-prime-day-drivers-duel/index.md

       > Turn small businesses into drivers

-      “AmazonA will take an active role in helping interested entrepreneurs start, set up and manage their own delivery business.
+      “Amazon will take an active role in helping interested entrepreneurs start, set up and manage their own delivery business.
 Successful owners can earn as much asA $300,000A in annual profit operating a fleet of up to 40 delivery vehicles.”

       Amazon, Press Release
     _key: card-4-a56184ba-4a87-4414-979f-9788970150b0